json-schema-org/website/CONTRIBUTING.md

      - Ensure each test case has a clear objective, preconditions, test steps, and expected results.

      - Include positive, negative, and edge case scenarios.
-     - Example
-       ```
-       Test Case ID: TC001
-       Title: Verify the login functionality with valid credentials
-       Objective: Ensure that users can log in with correct credentials
-       Preconditions: User has a valid account
-       Test Steps:
-       1. Navigate to the login page.
-       2. Enter valid username and password.
-       3. Click the "Login" button.
-       Expected Result: User is redirected to the dashboard page.
-     ```

 3. **Automate Where Possible**: